Arshvinth/PocketPlan_MobileApp/README.md

 # PocketPlan_MobileApp
-Developed using Kotlin+Java with Dao design pattern
+Developed using Kotlin+Java with ROOM database